quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 in flight.
 Generally, when using `max_ack_delay` for PTO computations, endpoints MUST use the maximum of the current value and all those in flight.

+When the number of in-flight ack-eliciting packets is larger than the ACK-Eliciting Threshold, implementations MAY choose to not include the peer's 'max_ack_delay' in the probe timeout calculation.

 # Implementation Considerations {#implementation}

 There are tradeoffs inherent in a sender sending an ACK_FREQUENCY frame to the